Ever left a job and still had access to your company email or shared drive months later? Yikes.

 Blissfully’s workflows are also automatically recorded and can be easily audited.
 This means easy documentation for compliance audits, as well as an easy way to investigate any issues by going back and seeing if all steps were successfully completed.

 Blissfully’s system-of-record provides a holistic view of what tools are being used by which department, at what level and through which license.
-This central source helps teams select and provision those tools to make sure your new hires have everything they need to be productive on day 1.
+This central source helps teams select and provision those tools to make sure your new hires have everything they need to be productive from day one.